How can I stop my Amazon ECS service from failing to stabilize in AWS CloudFormation?

 3. Update --desired-count to your original value.

-Amazon ECS console:
+Using the Amazon ECS console:

 1. Open the Amazon ECS console.